So you wanna be a freelancer…

 You want to show them that you can help them achieve their business goals.

 With that said, cold emailing isn’t the only way.

 It IS possible to land your first paying client without cold emailing and without a website.

 In my step-by-step course, Freelance Biz in a Box, I teach you how to set up your own freelance business using the skills you already have to create an “I-must-book-now” brand – WITHOUT cold emailing or a website.

 In other words, it’s everything you need to ditch your office job and make your dreams happen. 👊

-This is Part 3 of a 6-part series on kickstarting your side hustle in 2018! 👊
+This is Part 3 of a 6-part series on kickstarting your side hustle! 👊